Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Study Design

 While \textit{Compressor} produces a single compressed model, pruning and quantization generate multiple compressed models depending on the configurations used.
-Therefore, selecting one compressed model for evaluating its robustness under adversarial attacks is crucial when pruning and quantization are applied.
+Therefore, selecting a single compressed model to evaluate its robustness to adversarial attacks is crucial when pruning and quantization are applied.
 The intuitive approach is to choose the model with the least performance degradation.
-Thus, the final compressed model using pruning and quantization is selected based on the best trade-off between the compression rate and a performance drop of no more than 5\% compared to the uncompressed model for each software analytics task.
-This design choice reflects real-world scenarios, where compressed models with significant performance degradation are unlikely to be deployed in practice \cite{dong2025can}.
+Thus, the final compressed model, obtained via pruning and quantization, is selected based on the best trade-off between compression rate and a performance drop of no more than 5\% on the test dataset relative to the uncompressed model for each software analytics task.
+This design choice reflects real-world scenarios in which compressed models with significant performance degradation are unlikely to be deployed in practice \cite{dong2025can}.
 Following the studies by Shi et al. \cite{shi2022compressing, shi2024efficient}, we use only the \textit{accuracy} metric to compare the performance of compressed versus uncompressed models for selecting the best models obtained through pruning and quantization.
 Thus, after selecting the compressed model variants, they are subsequently used to evaluate the adversarial robustness.